geo- (“earth”) + -gram (“something written or recorded”) n. earth-record

 Growing up, I was always fascinated by the news, and as a child, television news was the earliest form accessible to me.
 The 24-hour news cycle was taking its first unsteady steps as I toddled through mine, and although the parade of pearl-toothed half-bodies had not always coursed through our living room (cable still being something of a luxury), the synonymity of news and the unfurling of the day was a phenomenon whose maturation paralleled my own.

 Like others of my generation, I grew up with my particular news families, anchored (literally!) by mom and dad delivering the news (or two dads or two moms, clearly an early attempt by the librul media to infiltrate our homes and draw us into the moral abyss).
-I was devastated when one of them would sit us down in front of the set and announce it wasn’t our fault but that they would soon be snuggling up with some upmarket audience while I enjoyed my Kraft with the remaining parent’s new thing.
+I was devastated when they would sit us down in front of the set and announce it wasn’t our fault but that one of them would soon be snuggling up with some upmarket floozy while I enjoyed my Kraft with the remaining parent’s new thing.
 I was a child of news divorce.

 Once we finally had cable consistently, these neat blocks of stories began spilling out into an ever-lengthening stream of reports, updates, analysis, re-analysis, and don’t-miss-it bumpers.
 Though novel at first, the news soon was like the flower vase on the table was or my impenetrable biology homework was.
 Following 9/11, news was-ed in much more paranoid, sinister ways: we now always waited for the figure in the decorative painting against the wall to move, for the Event to explode from the mundane.

 And then, the Big Bang.
 The second, technically, but of only slightly less significance than the first.
-Whereas the first brought into being all of spacetime and its accompanying physics, this one brought into being an information-time, if you will, that fundamentally changed our relationship to knowledge, time, reality, and each other.
-Information was now a part of a medium whose tendency bent towards its generation and openness, though there has been no dearth of regimes–political, economic, and otherwise–attempting to wrestle it down.
+Whereas the first brought into being all of spacetime and its accompanying physics, this one brought into being an information-time that fundamentally changed our relationship to knowledge, time, reality, and each other.
+Information was now a part of a medium whose tendency bent towards its generation and openness, though there has been no dearth of regimes–political, economic, and otherwise–attempting to shove it into closets.

 As the Internet became more than something to wrestle the phone line out of family members’ grip for, the written word returned with much bigger artillery to challenge the primacy of television as an information and entertainment source.
 For one, there were more options; and two, I controlled when and how I accessed the information.
 I was no longer dependent on the editorial choices of a select number of production outfits; I was dependent on the creative and editorial forces of a wide range of production outfits, some of whom were not even affiliated with major publications or channels.
 Even I could be one of those outfits: my early participation in the fledgling yet vibrant community of online soap operas (another story for another, faraway time) demonstrated as much.
 As an aficionado-ling, I still depended on the work of others to point me in the direction of quality, relevance, and trustworthiness, but continual engagement ensured that I was soon able to tailor content to my tastes.
 Before long, technology itself began assisting with curating the massive amount of information pouring into the World Wide Web.